 - Cut the asparagus into equal-sized pieces so it roasts at the same rate in the oven.

 - Tossing the asparagus in lemon juice allows the seasoning to stick to the asparagus while cooking.

 - If using thin asparagus, adjust the cooking time to 7 minutes instead of 15 minutes for thicker spears.

-- Rinse the orzo in cold water in a colander until cooled.
-Then shake the colander to remove any excess water before adding to the bowl.
+- Rinse the orzo in cold water in a colander until cool.
+Then shake the colander to remove any excess water before adding it to the bowl.

-- Serve as a side salad, entree salad, or add green for a more nutrient-dense salad option.
+- Serve as a side salad or entree salad, or add green for a more nutrient-dense salad option.